karakum-team/karakum/docs/blogposts/Representation.md

 }
 ```

-Now we can run Karakum again, and we should receive somethinf like this:
+Now we can run Karakum again, and we should receive something like this:

 ```kotlin
 @file:JsModule("js-file-download")